 I think the Magician, Hierophant, and Hermit can be seen as another example of the Trinity.
-The Magician with his earthly power creates, the Hierophant with his connection to the divine preserves, and the Hermit, whose compliment is Death, destroys (the Hermit can also be associated with Kronos, also known as Father Time, or “the Devourer of Things”).
+The Magician with his earthly power creates, the Hierophant with his connection to both the human and the divine preserves, and the Hermit, whose compliment is Death, destroys (the Hermit can also be associated with Kronos, also known as Father Time, or “the Devourer of Things”).
 Of course, destruction only paves the way for creation, and the cycle continues.

 This, I believe, is the true significance of the Three Magi.

 *For the life of me, I can’t remember where I read this.
 If I ever stumble across the passage again, I’ll be sure to cite it here.